rmoff/rmoff-blog/content/post/ai-images.md

 ## Summary

 There's not one tool which beats all the others.
 If I had to have access to just one, I'd go with DALL·E 3 for sure.
-But some of the Midjourney images styles are really nice, the text generation on Ideogram is best, and the tooling in Firefly is rather handy too.
+But some of the Midjourney image styles are really nice, the text generation on Ideogram is best, and the tooling in Firefly is rather handy too.